I am so excited to show you how I made this easy DIY tassel key chain (or purse fob!).

 While I was organizing the fish room, I came across so many craft supplies that I had forgotten about.
 Having everything in one lovely space, in beautifully organized Ikea cabinets no less, has really sparked my creativity and I decided to challenge myself to use up some of these sidelined supplies.
-I have been quite the prolific crafter lately, and this DIY tassel is currently a favorite.
+I have been quite the prolific crafter lately – and this DIY tassel is currently a favorite.

 This DIY tassel project is using up a supply that will really date me: embroidery thread.
 I found a big bag of it, but it’s not from my abandoned embroidery project.
 Nope, it’s from those ubiquitous knotted friendship bracelets – when they were trendy the first time around.
 I’ve been really loving the tassel trend, but couldn’t think of where I wanted a tassel (pillows? throw blanket? nope – can’t be anywhere the puppers can reach).
 Then I came across my collection of vintage skeleton keys (they used to be framed) and it suddenly dawned on me: make some cute tassel key chains that can also be used as cute tassel purse fobs!
-As luck would have it, I also happened to have two large bead caps that I had purchased about 15 years ago for another project and these caps made the finished tassels look very polished.
+As luck would have it, I also happened to have two large bead caps that I had purchased about 15 years ago for another project, and these caps made the finished tassels look very polished.

 When I was done, I had re-purposed a lot of pretty bits and bobs, which were all collecting dust, into two pretty DIY tassel key chains – one for my Mom and one for me.

 If you want to add some flair to your keys or purse, here’s what you’ll need to make a large embroidery thread tassel.